Skip to content

 Board Member

-Ian Black, CCIM is a prominent fixture in the Sarasota / Manatee County real estate market since the early 1980s.
-Local real estate developers respect Ian’s creativity and integrity in the industry, as well as his commitment to the community’s betterment.
-Those qualities have earned Ian some of the area’s most prestigious brokerage assignments.
-Ian’s real estate brokerage career began in 1964 after working with, and later co-owning Brian Morton and Company in Northern Ireland, his homeland.
-In 2003, he opened a commercial real estate brokerage and management office.
-Ian is one of the few commercial brokers in the area who holds the prestigious CCIM (Certified Commercial Investment Member) designation of the Commercial Investment Real Estate Council of the Realtors Institute of the National Association of Realtors.
-It’s the highest designation given to commercial real estate specialists.
+Ian Black, CCIM, is a prominent fixture in the Sarasota/Manatee counties real estate market since the early 1980s.
+His real estate brokerage career began in 1964 after working with, and later co-owning, Brian Morton and Company in Northern Ireland, his homeland.
+In 2003, he opened a commercial real estate brokerage and management office in Sarasota.
+Mr. Black is one of the few commercial brokers in the area who holds the prestigious CCIM (Certified Commercial Investment Member), which is the global standard for professional achievement.
+The CCIM Designation is conferred upon commercial real estate leaders with a proven record of success in the field and mastery of financial, market and investment analysis.

 Walter Gilbert